1986 World Snooker Championship

 The 1986 World Snooker Championship (also referred to as the 1986 Embassy World Snooker Championship for the purposes of sponsorship) was a professional snooker tournament that took place between 19 April and 5 May 1986 at the Crucible Theatre in Sheffield, England.
 It was the sixth and final ranking event of the 1985–86 snooker season and the 1986 edition of the World Snooker Championship, first held in 1927.
-The total prize fund was £350,000 with £70,000 awarded to the winner and was sponsored by cigarette manufacturer Embassy.
+The total prize fund was £350,000 with £70,000 awarded to the winner.
+The event was sponsored by cigarette manufacturer Embassy.

-The defending champion was Dennis Taylor, who had defeated Steve Davis 18–17 in the 1985 World Snooker Championship final to win his first world title.
-In defence of his title, Taylor lost in the first round of the event 6–10 to Mike Hallett.
-Joe Johnson the world number 16 defeated Davis 18–12 in the final to win his sole ranking event.
+The defending champion was Dennis Taylor, who had won his first world title by defeating Steve Davis 18–17 in the 1985 World Snooker Championship final.
+In defence of his title, Taylor lost in the first round 6–10 to qualifier Mike Hallett.
+World number 16 Joe Johnson defeated Davis 18–12 in the final to win his sole ranking event.
 Prior to the competition, the bookmakers' odds for a Johnson victory were 150/1.
 There were 20 century breaks compiled in total during the tournament, the highest of which was a 134 made by Davis in the opening frame of his quarter-final win.

 Overview

 The World Snooker Championship is an annual professional snooker tournament organised by the World Professional Billiards and Snooker Association (WPBSA).
-Founded in the late 19th century by British Army soldiers stationed in India, the cue sport was popular in the British Isles.
+Developed in the late 19th century by British Army soldiers stationed in India, the cue sport was popular in the British Isles.
 However, in the modern era, which started in 1969 when the World Championship reverted to a knockout format, it has become increasingly popular worldwide, especially in East and Southeast Asian nations such as China, Hong Kong and Thailand.